MAUI PUBLIC ART CORPS

 ARTWORK

-To enjoy the live premiere of these animated films, visit Dole Park on December 10 for the Lānaʻi Culture & Heritage Center Holiday Festival from 4-8 PM or Wailuku Town's ʻĪao Theater on December 20 for SMALL TOWN * BIG ART Story Festival: Hui Mo'olelo from 5:30-7 PM.
+These public artworks premiered at Dole Park on December 10, 2022 for the Lānaʻi Culture & Heritage Center Holiday Festival, and were later shown at Wailuku Town's ʻĪao Theater on December 20, 2022 for SMALL TOWN * BIG ART Story Festival: Hui Mo'olelo.

 Inspired by ʻōlelo noʻeau: Maikaʻi ka hana a ka lima, ʻono nō ka ʻai a ka waha.
 (When the hands do good work, the mouth will have good food to eat).